-Adultery is defined as a fault ground for because you must prove your spouse was at fault in causing the breakdown of the marriage.
+Adultery is defined as a fault ground.
+This is because you must prove your spouse was at fault.
+They must have caused the breakdown of the marriage.
 Proving adultery can be difficult because it requires evidence of a sexual relationship between your spouse and the other person.

-You might have proof that your spouse openly engaged in a non-sexual dating relationship with another person.
+You might have proof that your spouse did something wrong.
+That they openly engaged in a non-sexual dating relationship with another person.
 While unable to prove adultery, you might be able to use it as proof of mental cruelty.
 Physical or mental cruelty that makes it intolerable for you to continue to reside with your spouse is another of the fault grounds for obtaining a divorce.

 Meeting the financial burden of supporting a family and a household can put enormous strains on a relationship.
 Arguments and bickering over finances can be exacerbated when the earning capacity of one spouse is considerable higher than the other party.

 Couples who have never been married before may have unrealistic expectations about what life will be like after the wedding.
 The routine of married life can pale in comparison to relationship couples experienced during the dating and courtship.

 People tend to be on their best behavior while dating.
 You might not discover until after the wedding that the person you married is prone to violent outbursts or is controlling and emotionally abusive.